microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    ![](images/25.png)

-   >If you don't see any links listed under Current or Future, you need to configure your team's sprint schedule.
+   {% include important.html content= "If you don't see any links listed under Current or Future, you need to configure your team's sprint schedule." %}

 1. Next, check the total level of effort of your sprint items.

    ![](images/90.png)

-   >Your initial plan should identify the subset of requirements that's within your team's capacity based on estimated effort and team velocity.
-Velocity corresponds to the total Effort or Story Points a team can complete within the sprint time period.
+   {% include note.html content= "Your initial plan should identify the subset of requirements that's within your team's capacity based on estimated effort and team velocity.
+Velocity corresponds to the total Effort or Story Points a team can complete within the sprint time period." %}

 1. As a next step, you'll want to determine your team's actual capacity.
 Whereas velocity correlates to how your team estimates requirements, capacity correlates to actual task time - either hours or days.
 Capacity takes into account variation in work hours by team members as well as holidays, vacation days, and non-working days.